tur1ngb0x/linux-powersaving/README.md

 ### Configure (Optional)
 * `cd powertop-autostart`
 * Open **pwrtp.sh** with any text editor.
-* In the "enable-powersavings" section of the script, add your device path as mentioned in the example template.
+* In the "**block-devices**" section of the script, add your device path as mentioned in the example template.
 * Save the file.

 ### Install